harriott/vimfiles/bundle/vim-shell/README.md

  * The `xolox#misc#os#exec()` function enables other Vim plug-ins (like my [easytags.vim] [easytags] plug-in) to execute external commands in the background (i.e. asynchronously) *without opening a command prompt window on Windows*.

 Two [Windows DLL files] [dll] are included to perform these functions on Windows, while on UNIX external commands are used.
+MacVim supports full-screen out of the box (and vim-shell knows how to enable it) but is otherwise treated as UNIX.

 ## Installation